laravel/docs/passport.md

 <a name="purging-tokens"></a>
 ### Purging Tokens

 When tokens have been revoked or expired, you might want to purge them from the database.
-Passport ships with a command that can do this for you:
+Passport's included `passport:purge` Artisan command can do this for you:

     # Purge revoked and expired tokens and auth codes...
     php artisan passport:purge